Your Christmas Financial Blueprint

 Isn’t That Cheap?

-No, spend-limits save everyone money, not just you!
-Especially against the backdrop of New Zealand’s cost of living crisis, your friends and family will probably respond with delight!
+No, spend-limits save everyone money and uncertainty, not just you!
+Especially against the backdrop of recent increases in New Zealand’s cost of living, your friends and family will probably respond with delight!

 We get it, the word budget doesn’t exactly scream “holiday excitement” – think of it as cash flow planning instead.